Reduce Stress to Boost Memory and Mental Sharpness

 5-HTP Boosts Levels of Serotonin

-Supplemental 5-HTP, derived from the seeds of a plant native to Africa called Griffonia simplicifolia, helps with chronic stress.
-Rather than targeting cortisol and the stress response directly, 5-HTP addresses the problems that develop as a result of chronic stress.
+Supplemental 5-HTP, derived from the seeds of a plant native to Africa called Griffonia simplicifolia, helps combat stress.
+Rather than targeting cortisol and the stress response directly, 5-HTP addresses the problems that develop as a result of repeated stressors.

 Studies have found that supplemental 5-HTP is especially effective for improving mood especially when impacted by stress.
-5-HTP has also been shown to increase levels of BDNF, a growth factor that protects neurons and is essential for learning and memory.
+5-HTP has also been shown to increase levels of BDNF, a growth factor that is essential for brain health.

 The recommended dose of 5-HTP is 30 mg per day, which is exactly what we’ve included in Mindful Advantage.